NellowTCS/Mesh-NOW/Docs/docs/getting-started/quickstart.md

    idf.py -p /dev/ttyUSB0 flash monitor
    ```

    Replace `/dev/ttyUSB0` with your serial port.
-On macOS it is typically `/dev/cu.usbserial-*`.
+On macOS it is usually `/dev/cu.usbserial-*`.

 6. **Connect and chat**

-   - Wait for the node to boot (you will see `ESP-NOW mesh networking initialized successfully` in the log)
+   - Wait for the node to boot; you should see `ESP-NOW mesh networking initialized successfully` in the log
    - Run the web UI: `cd Demo && npm install && npm run serve`
    - Open `http://localhost:3000` and connect the node's USB port via Web Serial